Crochet the Beautiful Snow Princess Scarf: A Step-by-Step Guide

 Complete rows as follows:

-4: Ch 1 (=turning chain), turn your work, HDC into front facing loop of the bottom of each HDC from previous row until eor.
+4: Ch 1 (=turning chain), turn your work, HDC into front facing loop of the bottom of each HDC from the previous row until EOR.

-5-14: Alternate rows 2 and 3 until you reach row 15, or until you are satisfied with length of project.
+5-14: Alternate rows 2 and 3 until you reach row 15, or until you are satisfied with the length of the project.

 You can add more rows if you wish to make this project larger.